tylerlong/slim_text/README.md

 179. s open /path/to/a/file should work even in a tab which is not the Slim Text.
   1. in such case, open a new tab
   2. if the current tab is blank, use the current tab.
-180. make it an app instead of an extension
-    1. at least two uses request this
 182. remove file/folder
 183. rename file/folder
 184. minor bug: right after installation, the path for windows is backslash instead of slash